Prag8855/aab/content/guides/german-health-insurance.md

 ### Benefits of public health insurance

 - **It matches your income**
     Public health insurance costs a percentage of your income.
-If you make less money, you pay less.
+If you earn less money, you pay less.
 If you get [[ALG I]] or [[Bürgergeld]], it pays for your health insurance.[^11] Private health insurance does not adjust to your income; you pay the same even if you [lose your job](/guides/losing-your-job).
 - **It's cheaper for students**
     If you are a student, you pay around {{GKV_COST_STUDENT|cur}}€ per month until you are 31 years old.
 Public health insurance is usually the best option for students.
 - **It covers your dependents for free**